Supervising Counselor Development in Core Practice Dimensions

 The webinar focuses on the responsibility of clinical supervisors for helping supervisees develop a professional identity as a mental health counselor and to master the core counseling skills needed to practice effectively.
 The CACREP standards of the Mental Health Counseling Educational and

 Supervision goals, objectives, and competencies are examined.
-Plus clinical supervision in the 12 core functions for substance abuse counselors are highlighted which can be beneficial for all mental health clinicians because the core functions can be applied universally.
+Plus clinical supervision in the 12 core functions for substance abuse counselors is highlighted which can be beneficial for all mental health clinicians because the core functions can be applied universally.

 - Examine the CACREP core standards of Mental Health Counseling Educational and Supervision goals, objectives, and competencies.